 Les Halles Shopping Complex Under Dusky Skies

 Known as "the belly of Paris", the monstrous shopping center at Les Halles in central Paris was, up until the mid-20th century, the location of Paris' most important open-air market.
 For hygiene reasons, the market was moved out of the city center to a south suburb.
 Les Halles shopping center is notoriously labyrinthian and difficult to navigate, and its design never quite won over the public.
-Plans to completely redesign Les Halles are in the works, but are themselves controversial.

 Related: Top Shopping Malls in ParisContinue to 10 of 10 below.